Richardinho/blog-posts/kara-erickson-review.md

 An extra check is needed that `this.input` exists before attempting to use it.
 This check is not needed when using the CFC in a TD form, but is when used in a Reactive form.
 // I should investigate this

-#### registerOnChange()

-`registerOnChange()` is called by the forms API to pass to our code a callback which we will call whenever there is some change within our component.
+`registerOnChange()` is called by the forms API to pass a callback to our code which we must call whenever there is some change within our component.

 In Kara's example, the callback is saved as a property of the component and then called within the template statement that is assigned to the input event of our input element